Patch clamp: Automatic patch clamping

 Automated patch clamp systems have been developed in order to collect large amounts of data inexpensively in a shorter period of time.
 Such systems typically include a single-use microfluidic device, either an injection molded or a polydimethylsiloxane (PDMS) cast chip, to capture a cell or cells, and an integrated electrode.

 In one form of such an automated system, a pressure differential is used to force the cells being studied to be drawn towards the pipette opening until they form a gigaseal.
 Then, by briefly exposing the pipette tip to the atmosphere, the portion of the membrane protruding from the pipette bursts, and the membrane is now in the inside-out conformation, at the tip of the pipette.
 In a completely automated system, the pipette and the membrane patch can then be rapidly moved through a series of different test solutions, allowing different test compounds to be applied to the intracellular side of the membrane during recording.

+Recent developments have expanded automated patch-clamp technology beyond heterologous expression systems to include recordings from freshly isolated primary neurons.
+High-throughput robotic platforms using planar patch ("cell-on-a-hole") configurations can obtain simultaneous voltage-clamp and current-clamp recordings from dozens to hundreds of cells, enabling electrophysiological characterization of native neuronal populations and pharmacological screening of ion channel modulators.
+These approaches integrate automated electrophysiological recording with computational analysis pipelines to characterize ion channel biophysics and neuronal excitability across large datasets, substantially increasing throughput compared with traditional manual patch-clamp while preserving recordings from native cell types.